lepasid/blocklist_rpz/README.md

 # Kominfo RPZ Blocklist
 They're also leaking their RPZ lol
-This is a trimmed down version removing
+This is a trimmed down version removing duplicates, this:
 ```
 $TTL 900